Don Black (lyricist): Radio broadcasting

-Legacy
+In November 2020 BBC Sounds released The Sanest Guy in the Room: A Life in Lyrics, a podcast series in which Black reflects on his life, songs and working with some of the biggest names in showbiz.

+In 2025, Black started broadcasting his programme Our Kind of Music on Boom Radio at weekends.

+Books

+In 2003, Sanctuary Publishing released Wrestling with Elephants, an authorised biography of Black, written by James Inverne.
+In 2020, Black released his own memoir entitled The Sanest Guy in the Room: A Life in Lyrics.

+Honours and recognition

-In 1993, Play It Again released Born Free – The Don Black Songbook, which remains the only album to date which consists solely of songs co-written by the lyricist.
+In 1990, EMI/Capitol released the compilation Matt Monro Sings Don Black, which was the only album consisting solely of songs co-written by the lyricist until Play It Again released Born Free – The Don Black Songbook in 1993.

+In 1996, he was surprised by Michael Aspel as the subject of This is Your Life, which included contributions from collaborators John Barry, Elmer Bernstein and Andrew Lloyd Webber, as well as the performers Tom Jones, Elaine Paige, Marti Webb and Michael Ball.

 In 2007, Black was inducted into the Songwriters Hall of Fame.
 That same year, Black was credited on "Sexy Lady", the 2007 debut single and hit for rapper Yung Berg, which sampled the Black-Barry theme for Diamonds Are Forever.

 On 17 August 2008, the tribute concert Lyrics by Don Black was held at the London Palladium, featuring performances of Black's songs by a selection of guest artists.
 The evening, hosted by Michael Parkinson and recorded for broadcast by BBC Radio 2, included an exclusive performance of two songs from Black's new musical, The Count of Monte Cristo.
 The concert included contributions from Lee Mead, Gary Barlow, Elkie Brooks, Craig David, Maria Friedman, Joe Longthorne, Lulu, Peter Grant, Raza Jaffrey, Matt Rawle, Ryan Molloy, Marti Webb, Jonathan Ansell, Hayley Westenra, Phil Campbell and Mica Paris.
 The singers were accompanied by the Royal Philharmonic Orchestra, led by Mike Dixon and with guest conductors Michel Legrand and David Arnold.

 In October 2013, a special concert to celebrate Black's work was held at London's Royal Festival Hall, featuring a lengthy interview with the composer by Michael Grade, interspersed by performances of his songs by artists such as Michael Ball, Maria Friedman, Katie Melua, and Marti Webb.
 The concert was recorded for television and first shown on BBC Four in early January 2014.

+Black was appointed Officer of the Order of the British Empire (OBE) in the 1999 Birthday Honours, and promoted to Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours, for services to music.